 Andrew started wild camping at 14 and has been passionate about all things outdoor ever since.
 A keen walker, bush crafter and climber he spends most of his spare time practicing and learning Wildcraft skills.

-From his early youth, all combined, he has spent over a year of his life wild camping, practicing techniques in all seasons and conditions.
+From his early youth, all combined, he has spent over two years of his life wild camping, practicing techniques in all seasons and conditions.
 He has learned and practiced survival and primitive living skills, been fascinated with the bounty our Neolithic ancestors used to live and thrive.
 Andy is a voluntary ranger for the North York Moors National Park and helps runs the local outdoor shop, Trailblazer Outdoors, with his brother Neil.